Ko Sin Tung

-Kitty Ko Sin Tung (高倩彤; born 1987) is a visual artist from Hong Kong.
+Ko Sin Tung (高倩彤; born 1987) is a visual artist from Hong Kong.
 She is a graduate from the Department of Fine Arts at The Chinese University of Hong Kong.
 Her art explores the relationship with the urban environment, domestic space, and impact of condition.
 She is represented by Edouard Malingue Gallery in Hong Kong.

-Ko has exhibited at the Central Academy of Fine Arts (CAFA) Art Museum in Beijing, 8th Vladivostok Biennale of Visual Arts, Para Site in Hong Kong, and the Art Museum of the Chinese University of Hong Kong, amongst other locations.
+Ko has exhibited at the Tai Kwun Contemporary, Para Site in Hong Kong, National Taiwan Museum of Fine Arts, and Central Academy of Fine Arts Art Museum in Beijing, amongst other locations.

 Biography

-She graduated from Chinese University of Hong Kong in 2009.
-Ko works as an art teacher on a part-time basis to support herself.
+She graduated from Chinese University of Hong Kong in 2009 with a Bachelor of Arts in Fine Arts.

-Ko's works include Spectacular sea view (2017), "a rueful spin on a real estate catchphrase associated with multimillion dollar apartments"; One day, workers replaced the traditional high-pressure sodium streetlights with the new LED ones (2017), which grew out of an interest in construction sites; The sun is not here (2015), a series of black-and-white photographs of sunrises that questions how one sees the world through photographs; and ‘Modern Home Collection’ (2013), an array of framed prints of photographed domestic objects collected from ad hoc Internet searches.